haiku/haiku/src/add-ons/media/media-add-ons/usb_webcam/README.txt

 media node representing the webcam.

-It currently only works with my Sonix webcam (3Euro cheapo cam), but is modular enough to easily expand it, some code is already there to detect Quickcams.
+It currently only works with my Sonix webcam (3Euro cheapo cam, using an SN9C120 chip), but is modular enough to easily expand it, some code is already there to detect Quickcams.

 Note however that most webcams only support isochronous transfers, so will NOT work in R5 or even Zeta as isochronous